A complete guide on how to cut, peel, and cook a kabocha squash (Japanese pumpkin) with a helpful tutorial video and step-by-step pictures.

 Step 2: Microwave kabocha

-You might have already known this tip, but microwaving* a kabocha really helps.
+You might have already known this, but microwaving* a kabocha really helps.
 The microwave cooking time varies depending on the size of your kabocha, how soft you want your kabocha to be (some recipes require kabocha to be more raw than others), and your maximum microwave wattage.
 But it’s good to remember 2 to 4 minutes as your starting point.

 And if you’re like my son, you might be wondering if the kabocha squash would explode by microwaving.
 Let’s say it won’t happen unless you microwave it for like 10 minutes, which I’ve never done before.
-If you are curious to try, I can’t guarantee what would happen.
+If you are curious to try, I can’t guarantee what will happen.

 Now if your kabocha is bigger than your microwave or you don’t own a microwave, you can either cut the whole kabocha with a large and heavy sharp knife, or you can wrap the kabocha in aluminum foil and bake in the oven at 400 ºF (200 ºC) for 15 minutes.

 *Disclaimer: Thanks to the commenter Lauren, we learned that a spark may come out from microwaving kabocha.
 I had never experienced this personally, but it’s good to know this could happen.
-When you microwave, step aside to keep an eye on kabocha.
+When you microwave, step aside to keep an eye on it.

 Step 3: Remove the stem